joshua-repo/Archivist/README.md

 # Archivist

+### FOCUSE ON YOUR VALUEABLE DIGITAL ASSETS.
-Archivist is an efficient way to access and manage all your digital assets.
+Archivist is an easy tool to help access all your digital assets.

-Whether it is pictures, music, video or pdf documents, you can well organize them just like in a bookshelf.
+## 1.Background
+For most of people, what they really need is to deal with their valuable files(pictures, music, video, pdf and documents).
+Archivist aims to be a tool which helps to manage all the valuable files and get rid of annoy details like direcotry manipulation and duplication check.

+Maybe it will be able to organize all the files through multi platfroms.

+## 2. Working Environment
+    Windows 10
+    Pycharm
+    Python3.8
+    PyQt5

+## 3. Construction
+    Controller.py--controller to control swtich between pages
+    StartPage.py--Archivist set up
+    MainPage.py--Main window